 RSIN, KVK and VAT numbers

 You will be issued a KVK number after registering in the Dutch Commercial Register.
 All legal entities and partnerships will also be given a Legal Person and Partnership Information Number (Rechtspersonen en Samenwerkingsverbanden Informatienummer, RSIN).
 If your business consists of more than one branch, each of them will be given a unique branch number consisting of 12 digits.
-You will automatically receive your VAT number either from KVK or the Dutch Tax and Customs Administration.
+You will automatically receive your VAT-ID and your VAT number from the Dutch Tax and Customs Administration.

 You must notify the KVK within one week if your business details change, for example the address, officers or directors, branch details or trade name (or if the trade name is added to).
 If your business has been taken over by a new owner, partnership or legal entity, it will receive a new KVK number.